mboekamp03/CSC_212_Gradebook/README.md

 ---------------------
 If you enter 3 when prompted for a choice, you will view your overall grade.

-This is your grade when looking at all the course overall.
+This is your grade when looking at all the number of points available.
 So if you only have one assignment grade and it is 100%, this will output 5 as you only have 5% of the grades.

 An example of the output is below:
 ```